-Dr. Anil Anthony Bharath is Reader in Image Analysis, and on the Research Board of Imperial's Data Sciences Institute.
-He holds a degree in Electrical & Electronic Engineering from UCL, and obtained a PhD from Imperial College, also from the Department of Electrical & Electronic Engineering.
+Anil Anthony Bharath is Professor of Biologically-Inspired Computation & Inference in the Department of Bioengineering at Imperial.
+He holds a degree in Electrical & Electronic Engineering from UCL, and a PhD from Imperial College.

-Dr. Bharath has published in the field of imaging, image analysis and signal processing, and has extensive experience in computer vision.
-In 1998, he demonstrated the first application of steerable filters to shape detection, an area of image analysis.
+Anil has published in the fields of pattern recognition, machine learning and signal processing, and has extensive experience in computer vision.
+In 1998, he demonstrated the first application of steerable filters (convolution-based architectures, with feedback) to shape detection.
 Later contributions included the use of Bayesian marginalisation in very early-stage computer vision, focus-of-attention methods, and custom-designed wavelet transforms to analyse images in a scalable manner.
-The analysis of visual data, including new algorithms and system architectures, continues to be his main research interest.

 In 2002, Dr. Bharath initiated the Basic Technology Project "Reverse Engineering Human Visual Processes", which created a blueprint for a scalable subset of processes in the human visual system, particularly of visual area V1.

 In 2008, Dr. Bharath spun out the company Cortexica Vision Systems, which applies simplified models of the behaviour of visual neurons to visual search.
-See http://www.bicv.org/ for more details, as well as a brief discussion on how these models are related to modern convolutional neural networks.
+Cortexica was acquired by Zebra Technologies in 2019.
+See http://www.bici-lab.org/ for more details, as well as a brief discussion on how these models are related to modern convolutional neural networks.